stevemats/IRC-bot/README.md

 # IRC-bot
- An internet relay protocol bot using Core, the Async library for concurrency, and the [Angstrom parsing library](https://github.com/inhabitedtype/angstrom/tree/0.15.0).
+ An internet relay chat bot using Core, the Async library for concurrency, and the [Angstrom parsing library](https://github.com/inhabitedtype/angstrom/tree/0.15.0).